GumbyWiz/CW2024/README.md

 LevelTwo (com/example/demo/Level/LevelTwo.java)

 Purpose: Implements a boss-level stage with unique logic for spawning and transitioning.
-Modified Java Classes
+## Modified Java Classes

-LevelParent (com/example/demo/Level/LevelParent.java)
+**LevelParent** (com/example/demo/Level/LevelParent.java)

-Changes Made:
+**Changes Made**
-Added mini menu support for pausing and resuming the game.
+- Added mini menu support for pausing and resuming the game.
-Enhanced collision handling for enemy penetration.
+- Enhanced collision handling for enemy penetration.
+- Added `isGameRunning` to handle when the player can fire, since without it the player would be able to fire a projectile during the win/lose screen and when the game was paused.
+- Modified `goToNextLevel` to prevent a memory leak using `timeline.stop` otherwise the game would attempt to load the next level without stopping the previous level.
 Reason: To provide a consistent parent class for managing shared game logic across levels.

-Unexpected Problems
+**Unexpected Problems**

+Could not find a way to change observable.
-Resource Path Issues
+Resource Path Issues.

 Background images and boss shield images caused errors when loaded.
 Resolution: Used getResource() to safely fetch image files.